 Welcome to true-blue petrolhead territory.
 This is where incredible outright grip and pace, vivid driver engagement and thrill, supreme handling poise and track-day-ready specification and purpose all abide.
 You’ll like it here.

-Here, we rank both current production machines as well as those that have gone off sale but have yet to be replaced; because these kinds of cars don’t come along often, don’t stay around for long, and the best remain relevant long after they’ve disappeared from the sales brochures.
+This list does include a few machines that have gone off sale but have yet to be replaced, because these kinds of cars don’t come along often, they don’t stay around for long and the best remain relevant long after they’ve disappeared from the sales brochures.

 To chart 10 of these cars without counting those that are technically defunct would be to deny some amazing driver’s cars the recognition they’re undoubtedly due.
 But which are due the most?